Azure/azure-policy/README.md

 ## Reporting Samples Issues

 If you discover a problem with any of the samples published here that isn't already reported in [**Issues**](https://github.com/Azure/azure-policy/issues), open a [**New issue**](https://github.com/Azure/azure-policy/issues/new/choose).

-# Azure Policy Support

-Support for Azure Policy has transitioned to standard Azure support channels so this repository will no longer be monitored for support requests.
-Issues opened here are only to report specific problems with the samples published in this repository.
-Any other issues will be closed with a pointer to this notice.
-Check [**here**](#getting-support) for information about getting support for Azure Policy.

 # Azure Policy Known Issues